bbglab/intogen-plus/docs/source/preprocessing.rst

 6. Datasets with filtered synonymous variants are not runnable.
 Most cancer driver identification methods need synonymous variants to fit a background mutation model.
 Therefore, datasets with less than 5 synonymous and datasets with a missense/synonymous ratio greater than 10 were excluded .

-7. When the Variant Effect Predictor [1]_ (VEP) mapped one mutation into multiple transcripts associated with HUGO symbols, we selected the canonical transcript of the first HUGO symbol in alphabetical order.
+7. When the Variant Effect Predictor [1]_ (VEP) mapped one mutation into multiple transcripts associated with HUGO symbols, we selected the MANE transcript of the first HUGO symbol in alphabetical order.

-8. We also discarded mutations mapping into genes without canonical transcript in VEP.101.
+8. We also discarded mutations mapping into genes without MANE transcript in VEP.111.

 ..
 [1] McLaren W, Gil L, Hunt SE, Riat HS, Ritchie GR, Thormann A, Flicek P, Cunningham F. The Ensembl Variant Effect Predictor.
 Genome Biology Jun 6;17(1):122.
 (2016) doi:10.1186/s13059-016-0974-4